menu

 After Grand Prix Richmond in 2013, the price of dual lands skyrocketed as players turned their Modern fetchlands into Legacy staples.
 After Legacy Grand Prix New Jersey last fall, the price of Power 9 rose to new heights as players turned their Legacy staples into Vintage staples.

-It’s possible that Grand Prix Las Vegas will also significantly increase the price of Power 9, but I expect we’ll see prices rise across the board on staples further down the totem pole, cards like Magus of the Moat, The Tabernacle at Pendrell Vale, and others that are in the same pantheon of Eternal staple or casual bling cards, but are not as high-profile nor expensive.
+It’s possible that Grand Prix Las Vegas will also significantly increase the price of Power 9, but I expect we’ll see prices rise across the board on staples further down the totem pole, cards like Moat, The Tabernacle at Pendrell Vale, and others that are in the same pantheon of Eternal staple or casual bling cards, but are not as high-profile nor expensive.
 It’s possible dual lands themselves will be positively affected.
 I expect that any large store of value that’s on the Reserved List is likely to be a winner this weekend.

 The price of Modern Masters 2015 cards will likely fall next week, given the massive new supply from the Grand Prix entering online stores, but I expect we will see an increase in Modern staples that were not reprinted.